eddyystop/feathers-an-introduction/step-by-step/generators/app.md

 ```

 After generating the code, the generator ran `npm install` in order to load the app's dependencies.
-We remove those dependencies as they already installed at the root of `feathers-an-introduction`.
+We remove those dependencies as they already installed at the root of feathers-an-introduction.

 ## App structure